jcmore2/Collage/README.md

 ```

-You can set Collage fixed:

-* You con set Collage fixed
+* You can set Collage fixed

 ```java